munagekar/MJRDarkConky/README.md

  - Conky Manager
  - Python
  - Lua(Not sure possibly required by Conky)
-Use your package manager to get theme if they aren't installed on your machine.

 Clone the repository and copy the AbhishekManjaro folder into ~/.conky.